 Here is what you need

-- Chicken seasoningโFor this recipe, I chose paprika and coriander chicken seasoning from my collection of homemade Greek seasoning blends.
-You may also keep it simple and use dried oregano, sea salt, and freshly ground pepper.
+- Chicken seasoning— I use a paprika and coriander blend from my homemade Greek seasoning blends.
+Keep it simple with dried oregano, sea salt, and freshly ground pepper if you prefer.

-- Butterโ It adds extra flavor while browning the chicken thighs.
-The orzo toasts right after with the spring onions.
+- Butter— Adds richness while browning the chicken.
+The orzo toasts right after with the spring onions, soaking up all that flavor.

-- Extra-virgin olive oil, sea salt, freshly ground pepper.
+- Extra-virgin olive oil, sea salt, freshly ground pepper and chili pepper flakes.

 BROWNING TIP: A great trick is not moving the chicken too much.
 Lift a corner to check how it is browning.
 Otherwise, leave it alone until it is time to flip it.